 Stadiums are not only architectural marvels but massive theaters of entertainment, celebration and passion.
-Among the largest fifty stadiums in the world, approximately half are found in the United States, a quarter in Europe and the rest are scattered in South America, Asia and a few in Africa.
+Among the largest fifty stadiums in the world, approximately half are found in the United States, a quarter in Europe and the rest are scattered in South America, Asia and Africa.
 Noticeably, the largest stadiums in the world host American college football teams.

 Gigantic stadiums are known to host rugby, cricket and even martial arts festivals find their way into the list of the world’s largest stadiums.
 North Korea’s Rungrado 1st of May Stadium which is the world’s largest stadium with a capacity of 150,000 people hosts football games besides a festival called Arirang (gymnastic and artistic games).
 Australia’s Melbourne Cricket Ground (MCG) which hosts 100, 024 people and is primarily a cricket ground comes in at number 10 among the world’s largest.
 Twickenham Stadium (82, 000) in the UK mostly hosts rugby games and it comes in at position 31.

 Majority of the world’s largest stadiums are found in the US.
 Eight out of the top ten largest stadiums in the world are in the US where they play host to American football and baseball teams.
 Some of them are Michigan Stadium (107, 601 people) in position two behind Rungrado, while Beaver Stadium (107, 572), Ohio Stadium (104, 944) and Kyle Field (102, 512) complete the top five.
 In total, 22 stadiums among the top fifty are all in the US where they host American football and baseball games.
 The two sports demand larger playing area thereby providing for the construction of larger spectator areas on the fringes of the pitch.
 The two games are wildly popular in the US and hence the big stadiums to accommodate the thousands of fans who turn up at almost every game.